Diffusion Model-Enhanced Environment Reconstruction in ISAC: NSADM: Noise-Sparsity-Aware Diffusion Model-based Point Cloud Enhancement

 \subsection{Training and Inference}

-During training, the model predicts the ground-truth DM at each diffusion step using the hybrid loss in Eq.~\eqref{eq:loss-function}.
-At inference, the model takes the degraded DM $\tilde{\mathbf{\Omega}}$ and applies the conditional reverse process in Eq.~\eqref{eq:reverse_karras}.
+During training, the model learns to predict the ground-truth DM at each diffusion step guiding by the hybrid loss in Eq.~\eqref{eq:loss-function}.
+At inference, the model takes the degraded DM $\tilde{\mathbf{\Omega}}$ and applies the conditional reverse process in Eq.~\eqref{eq:reverse_transition}.
 Each step refines the estimate by denoising and densifying under the guidance of $\mathbf{\Psi}$ and $\widehat{\mathbf{\Sigma}}_d$.
-After $T$ iterations, the final DM $\widehat{\mathbf{\Omega}}$ is mapped to 3D Cartesian coordinates to produce the point cloud $\widehat{\mathbf{P}}$.
+After $T$ iterations, the final DM $\widehat{\mathbf{\Omega}}$ is mapped to 3D Cartesian coordinates to produce the predicted point cloud $\widehat{\mathbf{P}}$.

-The computational complexity follows that of standard CNN-based diffusion models.
-As discussed in Karras et al.~\cite{karras_elucidating_2022}, each denoising step is dominated by convolutional operations over a feature map of size $H\times W$ with $N_c$ channels, leading to a per-step cost of $\mathcal{O}(N_c H W)$.
-Therefore, the overall inference complexity scales linearly with the number of sampling steps $T$, resulting in a total cost of $\mathcal{O}(T N_c H W)$.
+The computational complexity of the proposed model follows the standard diffusion models in~\cite{karras_elucidating_2022}.
+Particularly, each denoising step is dominated by convolutional operations over a feature map of spatial dimensions $N_h \times N_w$ with $N_c$ channels, leading to a per-step cost of $\mathcal{O}(N_c N_h N_w)$.
+Therefore, the overall inference complexity scales linearly with the number of sampling steps $T$, resulting in a total cost of $\mathcal{O}(T N_c N_h N_w)$.